istenitk/Sleep-Project/README.md

 hoped to be derived.
 This can be extended to applications in:
 - Sleep tracking device
--Sleep quality analysers
+- Sleep quality analysers
--Smart alarms
+- Smart alarms